aladrin/tardis/README.md

 # Incremental backup to Amazon S3
-When run with the dump option, the following files will be transferred to the specified S3 bucket:
+When run with the dump option, the following files will be transferred to the S3 bucket:
-* File system dump, zstandard compression and chacha encryption
+* File system dump, zstandard compression, chacha encryption, deep archive
-* File listing of files in the dump
+* File listing of files in the dump, not encrypted
 * SHA256 of the dump file
 ## Dependancies
 ### OpenBSD